FelipeDamianR/tda-human-microbiome/README.md

 ## Overview

-This project studies whether the human gut microbiome is better represented as discrete groups, known as enterotypes, or as a continuous biological structure.
+This project investigates whether the human gut microbiome is better represented as discrete groups, known as enterotypes, or as a continuous biological structure.

-Using microbiome data from Colombian adults, we analyzed the global geometry and topology of the microbiome and evaluated whether this structure was more strongly associated with dietary variables or cardiometabolic health.
+Using microbiome data from Colombian adults, we analyzed the global geometry and topology of the microbiome and evaluated whether this structure was more strongly associated with dietary variables or cardiometabolic health indicators.

 ## Main Research Questions